 A global citizen, avid traveller and cultural appreciator, artist Sarah Goffman had long dreamed of a bridge between Australia and Southeast Asia, a bridge across where we could embrace our neighbours and trade the best of each other’s cultures.
 The detail, care, tradition and aesthetic of Asia, combined with the casualness, humour, and the landscape of Australia.
 Goffman manifested this dream in the form of a 13-metre bamboo bridge which spanned above the foyer.

 Goffman is an artist with an abundant imagination, and a delight in the everyday details of our material existence.
 She has long been obsessed with plastic, a material so plentiful, so available, so varied, it has formed the foundation of her artistic practice over the last 20 years.
-Always alert to interesting pieces, she collects and waits for the perfect match, contrast, or story to take hold of each object.
+Always alert to interesting pieces, she collected and waited for the perfect match, contrast, or story to take hold of each object.

 Bridge to Asia contained hundreds of small sculptures, creatively repurposed from garbage.
 Each piece had been lovingly transformed by time and imagination into objects of delight.
 Objects that belonged in a museum.
 Or did they?
 Was it real?
 Or a simulation, a projection of a set of treasured artefacts?